ocelhay/Economic-Cost-of-AMR-App/www/markdown/about_1.md

 - Cost per SU of antibiotic per drug class (Cumulative), with QALY = 10
 - Societal cost per course (USD), with QALY = 10

+If no input is provided, the tab displays a default output with Thailand data.